rodrigoelp/little-stories/Unlikely adventures/35-Chapter-35.md

 Amir followed the order and climbed on it as best as he could; it was a strange feeling, the flames felt quite real, but it was coarse, like touching the fur of a very large and wild cat, not that Amir has ever touched a cat.

 **Remember to stay quiet.
-I don want to get lost again.** - said the the large feline before it flared on, breaking into full speed a gallop into the darkness.
+I don want to get lost again.
+If you open yer mouth I'll leave ya on da side of da road.
+Now hold on!** - said the the large feline before it flared on, breaking into full speed a gallop into the darkness.
 Its intense red light grew smaller and smaller, until it resembled a miniature star pulsating before it went in a ‘whooshhh’.